 - Projected FDOT Block Grant revenues for 2024-2035 were obtained from the FDOT Adopted Work Program FY 2023-2027 for Collier County.
 A conservative annual growth rate of 2.28% was used to increase these revenues and thereafter were based on a 10-year average CPI.
 Projected fare revenues for existing services are based on FY 2023 YTD Route Statistics data provided by CAT, with a conservative 2.28% annual growth rate applied. - Projected local contributions were obtained from the FDOT Adopted Work Program FY 2023 2027 for Collier County.
 A conservative annual growth rate of 2.28% was used to increase revenues and thereafter was based on a 10-year average CPI. - Based on vehicle information provided by CAT staff, a total of \$14.9 million in capital funds was assumed in the 10-year plan to fund the existing fixed-route bus replacement program and \$8.8 million for paratransit vehicles. - New State Block Grant The formula to allocate Block Grant funds is based on three components: population of service area, ridership, and revenue miles.
 Block grant revenues are approximate based on information provided by FDOT's Public Transit Office.
 It is assumed these revenues will increase when implementing new/expanded transit services, two years after the start of new/expanded services. - FTA Section 5307 Revenues are based on federal formula funding criteria such as increased ridership and passenger-miles.
 Funding levels are subject to change due to transit performance relating to route revenue miles, passenger trips, and the performance of the whole system.
-For expansion to existing routes and new services, it is assumed these revenues will increase and would be realized two years from year of service expansion or new services. - The detailed 10-year Cost Feasible Finance Plan is presented in Table 5-2.
-Table 5-2 includes all services, facilities, and capital, existing and proposed, that is within the fiscal capacity of existing revenue streams.
+For expansion to existing routes and new services, it is assumed these revenues will increase and would be realized two years from year of service expansion or new services. - The detailed 10-year Cost Feasible Finance Plan is presented in Table 5-3.
+Table 5-3 includes all services, facilities, and capital, existing and proposed, that is within the fiscal capacity of existing revenue streams.

 There are several projects identified through the TDP process that have no funding allocated for its implementation.
 Annually, the Transit Staff presents a list of those unfunded projects to the Metropolitan Planning Organization (MPO) so that if funding is identified these projects can be considered for funding.
-Table 5-1 shown below, is the updated list of unfunded transit priorities approved by the MPO Board on May 10, 2024.
+Table 5-1 shown below, is the current list of unfunded transit priorities approved by the MPO Board on June 9, 2023, and the proposed 2024 list (MPO Board approval scheduled for June 14, 2024).